 AS 3 Applicability Cash Flow Statements

 Accounting Standards 3 applicability to Large Scale Industries.
 Small and Medium Scale Industries will be an are ignored or not mandatory for the preparation of the Cash Flow Statements.
-Applicability of accounting Standards to Companies, SMC, …etc. is checked through the Accounting Standards Applicability Table.
-Here we also provides the Applicability of Accounting standards to Non Corporate Entities.
+Applicability of Accounting Standards to Companies, SMC, …etc. is checked through the Accounting Standards Applicability Table.
+Here we also provide the Applicability of Accounting standards to Non-Corporate Entities.

 Here we explained some of the frequently asked questions by us to a better understanding of the Cash Flow Statements.

 What is meant by Cash?